yashwantbezawada/yashwantbezawada/README.md

 # Hey 👋

-Software engineer building developer tools and AI infrastructure.
-An engineer driven by curiosity.

-I love building and contributing to open-source projects in my free time.
-I spend a bit too much time on GitHub.
-Here's where I tackle a never-ending growing number of projects and ideas.
+I'm a software engineer driven by curiosity, building developer tools and AI infrastructure.
+I spend a bit too much time on GitHub tackling a never-ending growing number of projects and ideas.

-I love Linux (I use Arch, btw), open-source software and Neovim.
+I love Linux (I use Arch, btw), open-source software, and Neovim.
+An LLM enthusiast who's been lucky enough to get hands dirty building AI-powered tools - from RAG pipelines to multi-agent systems, along with the developer tooling to make it all work.
 Helping around as much as I can.

-I'm an LLM enthusiast who's been lucky enough to get hands dirty building AI-powered tools and infrastructure - from RAG pipelines to multi-agent systems, along with the developer tooling to make it all work.

 ## `$ whoami`